 The processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller and where necessary to comply with our legal obligations.

-Information relating to racial or ethnic origin, religious beliefs or health (point 3) will only be processed with the explicit consent of the student or the student’s parents or when it is necessary for carrying out our legislative obligations.
+Information relating to racial or ethnic origin, religious beliefs or health (point 3) and biometric data (point 9) will only be processed with the explicit consent of the student or the student’s parents or when it is necessary for carrying out our legislative obligations.
 Further information regarding the purposes for which the data would be processed will be provided with the data collection form.